jlrg1992/static-generator/README.md

 Check out the scripts before using it.

 The template I use was made by BlackrockDigital.
 You can find the original repo at [startbootstrap-clean-blog](https://github.com/BlackrockDigital/startbootstrap-clean-blog)
+Make sure to add your javascript and css files in the site directory.
+If you want to have it as my blog clone this repository and inside of the site directory clone my [blog repo](https://github.com/jlrg1992/blog.git).
+That way you can have it as a github pages.

+Happy coding!!!